Workers as Partners: a Theory of Responsible Firms in Labor Markets: A DMP model with responsible firms

-\paragraph{Free entry equilibrium} Under free entry, an additional consideration is that changing the wage affects not only the surplus but also the number of firms in the market and, consequently, market tightness.
-Retaining the assumption of identical firms, the total surplus is given by substituting $N$ and $w$ into the previous expression:
+Thus, when the market is slack ($\theta<1$), shifting value toward workers through a higher wage raises per-match stakeholder value.
+The economic reason is the asymmetry in continuation prospects: when $\theta<1$, unemployed workers find jobs more slowly than vacancies are filled ($p(\theta)=\theta q(\theta)<q(\theta)$), so a marginal increase in the current wage benefits workers more than it harms firms through outside options.

-Maximizing this expression with respect to $\phi$ and obtaining a closed-form solution is impossible, but it is possible to analyze how the different components vary with $\phi$.
+\paragraph{Free entry equilibrium} Under free entry, changing bargaining power affects not only per-match surplus but also equilibrium tightness and the measure of operating firms.
+With identical firms, aggregate stakeholder value can be written as